yiju-zhao/Company-Bankruptcy-Prediction/README.md

 ## Exploratory Data Analysis

 - **Summary Statistics and Visualization**
-   Examine distributions, detect outliers, and understand relationships among variables using histograms, boxplots, and scatter plots.
+   In this section we examine distributions, detect outliers, and understand relationships among variables using histograms, boxplots, and scatter plots.
+The original dataset has 78,682 rows and 21 columns.Columns include ‘company name‘,‘status label‘,‘year‘,‘X1‘through‘X18‘.
+Year Range: 1999 to 2018.
+   Standard deviations are large for many features (X2, X9, X10, etc.) indicating wide variability.
+Some features have negative minimum values (e.g.,X5, X6, X14), and some are extremely large (e.g., X1 max = 169,662).
+   Roughly 73,462 “alive” observations vs. 5,220 “failed” observations.
+“Failed” observations show lower average values for most features compared to “alive,” though the differences vary by feature.
+   Failure rate decreases over time (e.g., ~7-9% in early 2000s down to ~1-3% in the late 2010s).
+We provided the visualization of the distribution of all variebles.
+A count of status (“alive” vs. “failed”) by year was plotted.
+Failure rate by year was tabulated, showing a downward trend over the observed years.

 - **Data Cleaning**
-   Address inconsistencies, remove duplicates, and rectify data entry errors.
+   In this section we address inconsistencies, remove duplicates, and rectify data entry errors.
+   We checked for duplicate (company_name, year) pairs.
+None were found.
+Some companies had multiple “failed” records; only the first “failed” record truly relevant for modeling “time-to-failure.”
+Observations post-failure can be removed if focusing on a strict survival perspective.
+No companies returned to “alive” status after failing.
+   Additionally, “Left-censored” companies (first observed in 1999) total 5,308.
+This may affect survival analysis or time-based modeling but does not inherently affect the dataset’s rows/columns outside modeling context.

 - **Handling Missing Data**
-   Apply appropriate imputation methods or remove missing entries where necessary.
+   In this section we looked at missing data to apply appropriate imputation methods or remove missing entries where necessary.
+There were no missing values in any of the columns (all counts were 0).
+Because there are no missing values, no imputation or row removal was necessary.

 - **Outlier Detection**
-   Identify and assess the impact of outliers on model performance.
+   Next we identify and assess the impact of outliers on model performance.
+Several variables exhibit large ranges (e.g., X1 max 169,662 X6 min -98,696 vs. max 62,567). vs. min -7.76; X6 min -98,696 vs. max 62,567).
+   Negative values in certain features could be legitimate or might need domain-specific checks (e.g., net income, certain balances can go negative).
+Extremely high values (e.g., X9 max over 1,073,390) could significantly influence modeling (e.g., in regression-based approaches).

 - **Feature Correlation**
-   Analyze correlation matrices to identify multicollinearity and inform feature selection.
+   In this section we analyze correlation matrices to identify multicollinearity and inform feature selection.
+In terms of correlation with "Failure" all numeric features have relatively low correlation (absolute values < 0.10) with the binary indicator of failure:
+   - year has a correlation of -0.083 with failure.
+   - Other variables range between -0.037 and -0.009 in correlation magnitude with failure.
+   - This suggests no single feature strongly predicts failure on its own.
+   However in terms of mulMulticollinearity While a full correlation matrix was not shown in detail, the low correlations with “failure” do not rule out potential multicollinearity among features themselves.
+A deeper check (VIF or correlation heatmap among X1–X18) is recommended.

+-  **Summary**
+   Data Integrity: The dataset is relatively clean with no missing values or duplicate rows.
+   Distribution & Scale: Many features have large or negative values, suggesting potential outliers and the need for careful feature scaling or transformation.
+   Failure Trend: Failure rates decrease over the observation years, which could reflect economic conditions or sample selection over time.
+   Correlation: No single feature strongly correlates with the failure outcome, implying that a combination of features (possibly in a more sophisticated model) might be necessary to predict bankruptcy accurately.

 ## Feature Engineering and Selection